 We are a friendly group and welcome new members to our bell-ringing team, whether you are an experienced campanologist who has moved to the area or would like to learn for the first time.

 Campanology takes time to learn and we first teach beginners how to handle and ring the bell, and then to perfect the art, at our Wednesday evening sessions.
-While the bells are not ringing out at the moment, we are still meeting via Zoom on Wednesday evenings and would welcome you, should you wish to find out more from our team.

 If you would be interested in becoming a bell-ringer at St Mary's please contact us here.